KYVENetwork/docs/docs/tools/KSYNC/usage.md

 ### Example

-Use _state-sync_ to sync your Archway node with validated KYVE data to height `135,000`:
+Use _height-sync_ to sync your Archway node with validated KYVE data to height `138,147`:

-To _state-sync_ Archway you have to download and set up the correct Archway binary.
+To _height-sync_ Archway you have to download and set up the correct Archway binary.
 To sync from genesis the version `v1.0.1` has to be used.
 You can download them [here](https://github.com/archway-network/archway/releases/tag/v1.0.1) or build them from source: [https://github.com/archway-network/archway](https://github.com/archway-network/archway)

 Verify installation with: